Update, May 27 2014: The photos have been updated and some – combined for a better overview. Minor edit of the text.

 Please, do read the entire thing and only then start working (if you choose to do the modification).

-The original EL Quadra Reflector Adapter:
+The original EL Quadra Reflector Adapter (left) and the modified (right):

 Simple.
 Your first step is to remove the adapter’s swivel – just loosen it up all the way and it will come apart.
 I kept my swivel, but if you’re mad enough you could do other things with it, I suppose.

-Here comes the most advanced part of the task – you need to drill an extra hole on the adapter’s side and the Manfrotto swivel.
+Then comes the most advanced part of the task – you need to drill an extra hole on the adapter’s side and the Manfrotto swivel.
 Make sure that the new holes are perfectly aligned with the ones already present – both on the adapter and the swivel.
 The white hole at the top is the one you’ve just made and it only goes through one of the walls – not all the way through.
 I just put a piece of paper behind mine to make it more prominent… and I forgot to take a photo of the adapter, but I’m sure you get the point:

 I first made the mod up to this point and it became clear to me that the ring itself won’t hold the Deep Octa anyhow – stuff was swinging about like crazy.
 So I decided to add the yellow metal corner element.
 To do that you’ll have to disassemble the ring itself – basically, unscrew the three Phillips screws on the reflecting side and you get access to both sides of the metal plate.
 You drill, put small screws, tighten and assemble back together.
 Important: make sure that your screw is actually short enough for you to be able to assemble the thing to how it should be.
 This is it viewed from the front and the back: